neos/stackoverflow_slack_connector/README.md

    your choice and take note of the webhook URL.
 3. Copy the webhooks-example.ini file to webhooks.ini.
 4. Paste the webhook URL into the webhooks.ini file.
-5. Optionally, register an app with [Stack App] (https://stackapps.com/apps/oauth/register), note the app key, and save it to the key.txt file to bypass StackOverflow API rate limitations.
+5. Optionally, register an app with [Stack App](https://stackapps.com/apps/oauth/register), note the app key, and save it to the key.txt file to bypass StackOverflow API rate limitations.

 ## Testing